deletedcu/angular-demo/lectures/day-3/03-service-workers.md

 <!--12:05 WDI4 turning over to devs -->
 <!--WDI4 coming back 12:12-->

 10) Our resources are in the cache.
-Now we need to reference these any time we're offline.
+Now, we need to reference these any time we're offline.
 To do that, add the following `fetch` handler to `service-worker.js`. `fetch` is an API that Service Workers use to grab online resources — similar to XML/HTTP requests:

 ```js
 self.addEventListener('fetch', function(event) {